 The EPA will assign draft allocations for sediment on August 15.

-For more information about the Chesapeake Bay TMDL, visit www.epa.gov/chesapeakebaytmdl.
+For more information, visit the EPA's Chesapeake Bay TMDL website.